MykolaMurza/chatullo/README.md

 # Chatullo - A Minecraft Local and Global Chat Plugin

+# Forked by justADeni
+Forked this plugin for personal purposes, removed redstone payments, added soft-dependency on PlaceholderAPI, added local and global formats to config, added legacy color formatting support, removed localization, improved distance calculation.

 ## Overview

 Chatullo is a Minecraft plugin that introduces global and local chat into the game, instead of just one global.
 The player can freely write to the local chat, which is visible by default within a radius of 200 meters from the player.
-To write to the global chat so that the message is visible to all players, the player must pay.
-The default cost of a message is 2 redstone dust.

 This plugin is built with the Paper library and should be compatible with any server running Paper.

 ## Usage

 Use `!` at the start of the message to wrote to the global chat.
-You have to hold a redstone in main hand.
 Don't start your message with `!` if you want to write to the local chat (200 blocks distance).

 ### Commands